EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-session/aaa-session.md

 Terminate AAA-TM/VPN sessions that belong to any user that is a member of the specified group.

 <b>intranetIP</b>
 Terminate AAA-TM/VPN sessions that are associated with the specified intranet IP address or  with an address in the range specified by the address and subnet mask.

+<b>netmask</b>
+When terminating AAA-TM/VPN sessions that are associated with an IP address range, the subnet mask defining the range.

 <b>all</b>
 Terminate all active AAA-TM/VPN sessions.